librity/firefox-extension-yandex-search/README.md

 ## Remarks

-I find it ridiculous that Firefox doesn't let us add an arbitrary search engine through a url template.
+I find it ridiculous that Firefox doesn't let us add an arbitrary search engine with an url template.
 Get with the times Mozilla.